Permed To Death

 - Paperback: ISBN: 9780997003819

 Permed to Death was originally published by Kensington.
-This Author’s Edition has been revised and updated with added bonus materials.
+This Author’s Edition has been updated with added bonus materials.

 Awards & Accolades: